Donating to archives

-The Records Management and Archives Department is responsible for acquiring university-related archives produced by faculty, staff, students, alumni, and independent organizations associated to the University, as well as all archives documenting the history of Concordia and its two founding institutions, Loyola College and Sir George Williams University.
+Records Management and Archives is responsible for acquiring university-related archives produced by faculty, staff, students, alumni, and independent organizations associated with the University, as well as all archives documenting the history of Concordia and its two founding institutions: Loyola College and Sir George Williams University.

-Your generous contributions help us build our holdings and better document the history of Concordia University and its two founding institutions.
-We also want to know about your field of expertise, your research and your contributions to the University and the community.
+Generous contributions from internal and external donors assist in building RMA holdings and documenting the history of Concordia University and its founding institutions.
+RMA is also interested in documents related to donors' fields of expertise, research, and contributions to the University and to the community.

 What we acquire

 RMA is interested in biographical information of faculty members, staff members, alumni, friends of the University and individuals with links to Concordia.
 Below is a non-exhaustive list of documents collected by RMA: